Why Birmingham?

 Birmingham to be a Brummie.

-The second favourite thing about living in Birmingham is how friendly the city feels but that’s trickier to present evidence for.
+Another wonderful thing about living in Birmingham is how friendly the city feels but that’s trickier to present evidence for.
 How do you prove a city is friendly?
 It’s worth mentioning how diverse Birmingham is as inclusivity goes hand-in-hand with friendliness.
 50% of the population is made of people from ethnic minority backgrounds and there is a thriving queer social scene headed up by Birmingham LGBT Centre.

 The vibe of a city can’t be described through facts and figures.
 To the same extent, I can only speak to my own experience - so that’s what I will do…

 I felt welcomed as soon I arrived in Birmingham.
 This felt like a place I was not only allowed but encouraged to call home.
 I was at a party shortly after I moved when a stranger said: You don’t have to be from Birmingham to be a Brummie.
-These words have always stuck in my head because believe they are so true.
+These words have always stuck in my head because I believe they are so true.
 I will, of course, always be a proud Scot first and foremost but I’m happy to be an honourary Brummie too.

 To be frank, a lot of the conversations in which I have been asked Why Birmingham? involved people either subtly implying or outright stating negative opinions about the city.
 Birmingham has a reputation which proceeds it and not always in a good way.
 Because Birmingham isn’t best known for one singular thing - it’s not as famous as London or as gay as Brighton - I have found that people often don’t know what to expect so assume the worst.